 |Ralph Waldo Emerson: books + audio||★★★★★||11 / 0.5M||Very high|

 This is not an exhaustive list, and is provided here by way of example only.
 As human beings, each dataset source (the actual human) will have limitations and weaknesses.
-Further, as the reader is also a human being, there will be a tendency to criticise (Thompson, 2017), and the proposed bonum source materials above would easily be open to criticism.
-There are also intellectual property and copyright considerations for some of the datasets, but it is expected that these would be easily cleared by the respective authors for the purpose of evolution.
+Further, as the reader is also a human being, there will be a tendency to criticise (Thompson, 2017), and the proposed bonum source materials above would be open to criticism.
+There are also intellectual property and copyright considerations for some of the datasets, but it is expected that these would be easily cleared by the respective authors for the good of humanity.
 The reader is encouraged to evaluate the table above with an open mind, and to design their own table as an exercise for interest.

-The underpinning theory here is that when a language model is trained on bonum material that has been curated by bonum sources, the outcome will offer a strong tendency toward high-quality discourse, with lower controversy, and consistent messaging.
+The underpinning theory here is that when a language model is tuned using bonum material that has been curated by bonum sources, the outcome will offer a strong tendency toward high-quality discourse, with lower controversy, and consistent messaging.
 The result will be a language model that is still aware of a broad range of data, but places a necessary and effective emphasis on content that will benefit humanity.

 Just how bad is it?

 For illustration, consider a range of popular content, from fantasy books to pop music lyrics.
 Let’s explore a selection of movies only.
 In the table below, the first column shows five movies based on popular ratings by general consensus via IMDb, and the right column shows five bonum movies curated by a bonum source via Dr Ryan Niemic’s annual positive psychology movie awards.

 Table 3: Movies by popularity vs positive psychology rating